Many Landlords have been repossessed, and many more are on the verge of being repossessed.

 These landlords trusted their tenants to pay their rent every month, on time, on the dot.
 Landlords should never assume rent is guaranteed, especially when even the top bankers in the city are feeling the affects of the current climate.

-Landlords have felt the knock-on affect of unemployment because it means tenants have fallen into arrears due to the loss of income.
+Landlords have felt the knock-on effect of unemployment because it means tenants have fallen into arrears due to the loss of income.
 But there are ways that landlords can protect themselves in this case, but perhaps they either, a) didn’t realise b) were too lazy c) too cheap d) too positive.

 Good ways to minimize risk from tenants falling into arrears is by only giving tenancy to tenants that can arrange a reliable guarantor, and secondly, by getting landlord insurance in place.